 MOLLY MCCLURE first became politicized through queer, feminist, and global justice organizing in the 90s in the Pacific Northwest, and spent most of the early 2000s teaching sex education in Philadelphia public schools.
 After organizing with Catalyst Project in post-Katrina New Orleans, Molly was recruited to join the Catalyst staff in 2006 to help develop and run the Anne Braden Program.
 Born and raised in the Bay Area, Molly works with Causa Justa :: Just Cause, an organization mobilizing working class communities of color against displacement, and was a key editor of the book Toward Collective Liberation.
 Molly has two young kids and likes to nerd out about anti-imperialist parenting, transformative organizing, and where to go on full moon hikes.

-Rahula Janowski was born on a commune and grew up poor in rural, economically depressed Northern Vermont.
-She moved to California in the early 90’s and became involved in direct action organizing and activism, primarily with Food Not Bombs and Earth First!
+RAHULA JANOWSKI was born on a commune and grew up poor in rural, economically depressed Northern Vermont.
+They moved to California in the early 90’s and became involved in direct action organizing and activism, primarily with Food Not Bombs and Earth First!
 For most of the 90’s Rahula was involved in direct action, anarchist based organizing on the west coast.
-Following the global justice movement’s shut down of the World Trade Organization in Seattle, November 1999, during which she coordinated the legal support office, like many of her anarchist comrades Rahula sought to increase her knowledge and skills around anti-racist organizing.
-She participated in the Challenging White Supremacy workshops, and then, following the attacks of September 11, joined the Heads Up Collective, an organization of white anti-racists focused on solidarity with organizations of people of color and on supporting anti-racist development among white activists and organizers.
+Following the global justice movement’s shut down of the World Trade Organization in Seattle, November 1999, during which they coordinated the legal support office, like many of their anarchist comrades Rahula sought to increase their knowledge and skills around anti-racist organizing.
+They participated in the Challenging White Supremacy workshops, and then, following the attacks of September 11, joined the Heads Up Collective, an organization of white anti-racists focused on solidarity with organizations of people of color and on supporting anti-racist development among white activists and organizers.
 As a member of Heads Up, Rahula focused on Palestine Solidarity work and developing Heads Up’s vision and strategy with an emphasis on developing and supporting white working class leadership.
-Rahula has worked closely with the Catalyst Project for years, in sister organizations such as the Heads Up Collective and through supporting the Anne Braden program as a mentor to participants and as a member of the Braden Leadership Team.
-Rahula enjoys talking about race, power, and anti-racism in unexpected places, like her child’s school’s PTA, the grocery check out line, or in her spiritual community.
-She is a trained mediator and facilitator and enjoys group process and working collectively to engage and resolve conflict.
-She enjoys doing crafts with her excellent 12 year old, reading liberatory speculative fiction, smashing the patriarchy, growing plants, and long walks on the beach.
+Rahula has worked closely with the Catalyst Project for years, in sibling organizations such as the Heads Up Collective and through supporting the Anne Braden program as a mentor to participants and as a member of the Braden Leadership Team.
+Rahula enjoys talking about race, power, and anti-racism in unexpected places, like their child’s school’s PTA, the grocery check out line, or in their spiritual community.
+They are a trained mediator and facilitator and enjoys group process and working collectively to engage and resolve conflict.
+They enjoy doing crafts with their excellent kid, reading liberatory speculative fiction, smashing the patriarchy, growing plants, and long walks on the beach.